June 25, 2024

-The seasonally adjusted Case Shiller Index of Home Prices in 20 cities rose 0.1% in January after rising 0.3% in December.
-The rate of increase in home prices has slowed from double-digit gains in 2021 and 2022 to 6.6% currently.
-But the most recent Case Shiller data are for January.
-Other data on new and existing home sales have been declining in recent months so it seems likely that these data will also decline in coming months.
+The seasonally adjusted Case Shiller Index of Home Prices in 20 cities rose 1.4% in April after having risen 1.6% in March.
+The rate of increase in home prices has slowed from double-digit gains in 2021 and 2022 to 7.2% currently.

-Second, mortgage rates have fallen from a high of 7.8% a few months ago to 6.8% currently.
-We believe that mortgage rates should decline to about 6.25% by the end of 2024 as inflation continues to subside.
+Second, mortgage rates are currently at 6.9%.
+We believe that mortgage rates should decline to about 6.6% by the end of 2024 as inflation continues to subside.

-The housing affordability index came in at 105.3 in January which means that potential buyers had 5.3% more income than was necessary to purchase a median-priced home.
-With income continuing to rise, and with mortgage rates declining and prices roughly unchanged , housing affordability should increase substantially in 2024 which should put some spark into both new and existing home sales.
+The housing affordability index came in at 95.9 in April which means that potential buyers had 4.1% less income than was necessary to purchase a median-priced home.
+With income continuing to rise slowly, with mortgage rates declining, and prices rising slowly, housing affordability should increase somewhat in 2024 which should put some spark into both new and existing home sales.

 The supply of existing homes available for sale is near a record low level.
 However, as builders step up the pace of production the supply of available homes should increase somewhat as the year progresses.
-If that is the case, home prices should begin to fall somewhat later this year.
+If that is the case, home prices should rise more slowly later this year.

 Stephen Slifer